 Thanks to the generous funding from the Italian Government, UNESCO and the IAEA, ICTP has been able to initiate and implement various schemes of support and assistance to scientists from developing countries.

-For nearly 50 years, ICTP has been ensuring that scientists from the developing world have access to the same resources and opportunities enjoyed by their counterparts in wealthier parts of the world.
+For more than 50 years, ICTP has been ensuring that scientists from the developing world have access to the same resources and opportunities enjoyed by their counterparts in wealthier parts of the world.

 Created during the Cold War era in the heart of Europe, a continent separated by the iron curtain, ICTP provided a rare line of communication between scientists from the East and West.
 Later, ICTP emerged as a focal point of cooperation between the North and South, aiming to help scientists from developing countries overcome their isolation and contribute to state-of-the-art research in physics and mathematics.
 While details have changed with time, the basic relevance of the Center has remained unchanged.

 In June 1960, the Department of Physics at the University of Trieste organized a seminar on elementary particle physics in the Castelletto in the Miramare Park.
 The notion of creating an institute of theoretical physics open to scientists from around the world was discussed at that meeting.
 That proposal became a reality in Trieste in 1964.
 Pakistani-born physicist Abdus Salam, who spearheaded the drive for the creation of ICTP by working through the IAEA, became the Centre's director, and Paolo Budinich, who worked tirelessly to bring the Centre to Trieste, became ICTP's deputy director.
 After residing for four years in downtown Trieste, ICTP moved to its permanent location near the Miramare Park in 1968.